Pierrestro/sline.github.io/README.md

-# ubuline
+# tinyline
-run ubuntu online
+run tiny core linux online
 # Warning
-this website is under construction and only for testing ubuntu online current ubuntu versio : 16.04
+this website is under construction and only for testing tiny core linux online
+# thanks to :
+lrusso for mading VirtualXP open source with gived me this big idea